-Not all of my adventures outside of Thailand are in the jungle.
-In India I’ve been able to do some of the same “city herping” that I got so good at in Bangkok.
-In fact, next to Bangkok, Kolkata has become my favorite city in Asia for city herping.
+In India I’ve been able to replicate the urban herping that I had perfected in Bangkok.
+In fact, next to Bangkok, Kolkata is my favorite place in Asia for city herping.

-Of course, like any city, the geckos and frogs can manage to survive in any niche they find.
+Like any city, some geckos and frogs can survive in any niche they find.
 Huge house geckos were on the walls everywhere.

-On occasion I also found a smaller house gecko species on the walls, as well as under rocks and artificial cover in the parks:
+On occasion I found a smaller house gecko species under rocks and artificial cover in the parks.
+This used to be known as “Brooke’s House Gecko”, but a recent study revealed that to be a complex of different species.

-A gardened area of the park had a young juvenile of the same species that I found under a board:
+A gardened area of the park had a young juvenile of the same species under a board:

 One less-frequented edge of the park had a basking lizard: